deesto/bnl-sdcc-st-group/README.md

 - CVMFS: usual debugging and fixing of clients on ATLAS WNs
   - Pushing for Farm team to upgrade v.4->.5 ASAP since .5 should alleviate most issues seen (and .4 is a known bugged version)
 - CVMFS: Stratum One operations still flagged with slowness by WLCG during intensive weekend operations
-- Jira: issue [opened in March](https://jira.atlassian.com/browse/ACCESS-1781) to properly display user access dates assigned a "Label" (guard-s7) by Atlassian
+- Jira: issue [opened in March](https://jira.atlassian.com/browse/ACCESS-1781) to properly display user access dates has now been assigned a "Label" (guard-s7) by Atlassian
 - US ATLAS: attended IRIS-HEP Institute Retreat, with breakout session focus on data challenge reactions and planning (remote)
 - BNL: 1 holiday [2 Sep]